 THE MENACE THAT IS FLY-TIPPING.

 Since lockdown began, fly-tipping has been and continues to be, rife.
-With limited options to dispose of rubbish and other waste at council refuse centres, incidents of fly-tipping have increased exponentially, requiring fly-tipping removal company to handle it.
+With limited options to dispose of commercial rubbish and other waste at council refuse centres, incidents of fly-tipping have increased exponentially, requiring fly-tipping removal company to handle it.
 It is a menace that besets society.

 Unprotected empty properties, especially those with a large driveway, open ground or car park, make ideal sites for the illegal dumping of waste.
 However, keeping fly-tippers out is a relatively simple business with physical site security.
 Concrete barriers strategically positioned across any access routes or entrances will effectively prevent vehicle ingress.
 In the vast majority of cases, this will prevent individuals from being able to drive a vehicle to illegally offload their waste.

 Specialist concrete barriers can also integrate Heras fencing panels, providing a 3m+ high physical barrier that will help prevent trespassing or squatting.
 Anything that places a difficult to negotiate, physical barrier between would-be perpetrators and a vulnerable property is a sensible move.